mehulagg/gitlab/doc/security/token_overview.md

 ## Impersonation tokens

-[Impersonation tokens](../api/README.md#impersonation-tokens) are a type of personal access token that can be created only by an administrator for a specific user.
-They can be useful if you want to build applications or scripts that authenticate with the GitLab API, repositories and the GitLab registry as a specific user.
+An [Impersonation token](../api/README.md#impersonation-tokens) is a special type of personal access token.
+It can be created only by an administrator for a specific user.
+Impersonation tokens can help you build applications or scripts that authenticate with the GitLab API, repositories, and the GitLab registry as a specific user.

-Impersonation tokens can be limited in scope and expiration time.
-They inherit their permissions from the user they were created for.
+You can limit the scope and set an expiration date for an impersonation token.

 ## Project access tokens